tank208/plc-student-demo-platform/README.md

 This repository is sanitized for educational and research use.
 Instructor-only archives contain wiring methods and live lab materials to preserve system integrity.

+---

+**Milestone Commit:** `v2025.08.04`
+Tagged for curriculum beta completion and review with faculty.

+Future phases may include SCADA integration labs and ICS security challenges using Modbus TCP/IP and Ignition Gateway tools.